-While centipedes are commonly called hundred leggers because of their numerous number of legs, they actually only have between 75-150 legs depending on the species.
-Centipedes are a predatory insect and help to control insect populations.
+While centipedes are commonly called hundred-leggers because of their numerous legs, they actually only have between 75-150 legs depending on the species.
+Centipedes are predatory insects and help to control insect populations.
 Inside of homes though they are considered to be a nuisance.
-Very fast moving, they are active at night hunting.
-During the day they hide out in dark, moist areas, like under loose bark, rocks, porches, decks and in rotting logs.
+Very fast-moving, they are active at night hunting.
+During the day they hide out in dark, moist areas, like under loose bark, rocks, porches, decks, and in rotting logs.
 Centipedes are venomous, using their venom to attack their prey and as a defense mechanism.
-Centipedes can and will bite humans, if threatened.
-Their bite is very painful, however the venom, except in very rare cases, is not dangerous to people.
+Centipedes can and will bite humans if threatened.
+Their bite is very painful: however, the venom, except in very rare cases, is not dangerous to people.

 Adult centipedes have segmented bodies with a pair of legs per segment.
 They range in length from 1/8 to 6 inches in length.
 They have a wormlike body shape and are yellow to dark brown in color and sometimes have stripes or other markings on them.
 They also have segmented antennae and can either have eyes or no eyes.
 Even if eyes are present, they have very poor eyesight and instead rely on touch and smell.